Christianity in Odisha

 The Cathedral Of The Sacred Heart is a Roman Catholic cathedral belonging to the Roman Catholic Diocese of Rourkela and one of the oldest church buildings in Rourkela.

 Followers of Christianity are a significant minority in Odisha state of India.
 According to the 2011 Census, Christians make up about 2.77% of the population (about 1,160,000 people).
 Kurukh, Sora, Kharia and Panos are notable ethnic groups with a significant Christian population.

 History

 Bible translations into Odia

 The first version in the Odia language of India was translated by William Carey in 1808 and was distributed among pilgrims at Puri to introduce them to Christianity.
 Then came the standard version by Amos Sutton in the 1840s.

 Demographics

+According to the 2011 Census of India, Odisha had 1,161,708 Christians, constituting 2.77% of the state's population.
+Odisha had the eighth-largest Christian population among India's states and union territories, accounting for approximately 4.18% of India's total Christian population of 27,819,588.
+Of Odisha's Christian population, 83.93% lived in rural areas and 16.07% lived in urban areas.
+The Christian population had a sex ratio of 1,035 females per 1,000 males, compared with 978 females per 1,000 males for Odisha's total population.